Thanksgiving: Liberia

 In the West African country of Liberia, Thanksgiving is celebrated on the first Thursday of November.
 In 1883, the Legislature of Liberia enacted a statute declaring this day as a national holiday.
 Thanksgiving is celebrated in the country in large part due to the nation's founding as a colony of the American Colonization Society in 1821 by former slaves and free people of color from the United States.
 However, the Liberian celebration of the holiday is notably different from the American celebration.
-While some Liberian families chose to celebrate with a feast or cook out, it is not considered a staple of the holiday and there is no specific food heavily associated with Thanksgiving.
-Some chose to celebrate the holiday by attending religious ceremonies, while others take it as a day for relaxation.
+While some Liberian families choose to celebrate with a feast or cook out, it is not considered a staple of the holiday and there is no specific food heavily associated with Thanksgiving.
+Some choose to celebrate the holiday by attending religious ceremonies, while others take it as a day for relaxation.
 Others view the holiday as an imposition from the American settlers of the country.
 In the years following the second civil war, some Liberians have taken the holiday as a time to be thankful for this new period peace and relative stability.